CalebKornegay/ECE469/README.md

 Contains the code that runs on the victims phone.
 You need to have npm installed to use this.
 Make sure to set node version to 20.

+You will need the audio dataset.
+Look at the analysis section for how to get this.

 Steps to build:
 * `npm i`: installs dependencies
 * `npm run`: will launch the application